ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 ### Advantages ###

-* (Potentially massive) data parallelism, which scales linearly with the size of the Hadoop cluster, in a tool set which has been written to operate in a strictly linear fashion.
+* Data parallelism which scales linearly with the size of the Hadoop cluster, in a tool set written to operate in a strictly linear fashion.

 * Pre-processing of large corpora (for instance, after one annotation tool has been upgraded) with little user intervention, freeing up more time to solve research problems.